 Before the age of 10, few children understand how traffic works.
 It is highly recommended that younger children ride either accompanied by an adult or a responsible older sibling.
 The neighborhood surrounding Cross Oaks Elementary has a great deal of car traffic before and after school, and unfortunately not all motorists obey speed limits or pay close attention to their surroundings.
 More information about bicycle safety can be found on our school website under the "for parents" tab.

-Students may enter the cafeteria between 7:15 and 7:40 am, and they may also enter the front of the school after 7:30 am.
-At 7:40 am, all outside doors will be locked except the front doors.
+Students may enter the cafeteria between 7:20 and 7:50 am, and may enter the front of the school after 7:35 am.
+At 7:50 am, all outside doors will be locked except the front doors.
 Staff and students have been instructed to not open doors to parents or visitors at any time during the school day.

-PRE-K/PPCD AM DISMISSAL PROCEDURES (10:40 am)
+PRE-K/PPCD AM DISMISSAL PROCEDURES (10:50 am)